flaskbb/cookiecutter-flaskbb-theme/README.md

-cookiecutter-flaskbb-plugin
+cookiecutter-flaskbb-theme
 ===========================

-A cookiecutter template which helps you to get started
+A cookiecutter template for developing themes for FlaskBB.

 Usage